SX-Aurora/nlcpy/doc/source/userguide.rst

     :width: 320px
     :align: center

 NLCPy enables Python scripts to compute on a Vector Engine (VE) of SX-Aurora TSUBASA by VE offloading.
-To gain the performance on VE, NLCPy uses the functions of NEC Numeric Library Collection (NLC), which are highly optimized on it.
+To gain the performance on VE, NLCPy uses the functions of NEC Numeric Library Collection (NLC), which are highly optimized for VE.

 .. toctree::
     :maxdepth: 1